Phr3d13/GameNative/QUICK_START_GUIDE.md

 > **Note:** Large games may take significant time.
 Downloads continue in the background, and you'll get a notification when complete.

-#### DLC Installation
-- If the game has DLC, GameNative will detect your owned DLC automatically
-- DLC will be downloaded along with the base game
+**DLC:** If the game has DLC, GameNative will detect your owned DLC automatically and download it along with the base game.
-- Optional DLC can be managed in the game's settings after installation

 ---